top of page

 In My Corner was first workshopped in San Francisco and Oakland — at Intersection for the Arts, the new Black Box, and Delancy Street – where local papers called it “a knockout”… “electrifying”… “infectious”… “a tour-de-force.”
 The considerable talent and nimble skill of film director Jeremiah Chechik helped to give the work a new form and focus.
 IN MY CORNER premiered at the Odyssey Theater in Los Angeles, California, in a nine-week run from September 6 through November 3, 2013.

-In My Corner has also been presented in local high schools, where students assist with production activities such as lighting, sound, organizing the production space, and staging.
-The students actively engage in Q-and-As, critiques, and classroom sessions about how the work is developed and how a personal story can be translated into movement and narrative for an audience.
-Dancing and movement encourages the students to participate in physical exercise in a fun and exuberant way.
-The response in schools has always been high enthusiasm and intense engagement.
+In My Corner has also been presented in local high schools, where students assist with production activities such as lighting, sound, staging, and front-of-the-house.
+Students actively engage in Q-and-As, critiques, and classroom sessions about how a play is developed and how a personal story can be translated into movement and narrative for an audience.
+Dancing and movement encourage the students to participate in physical exercise in a fun and exuberant way.
+The response in schools has always been high enthusiasm.